rdeady3/Vigen-re-Cipher-Encoder/README.md

 # Vigenere-Cipher-Encoder
-A program I created to encrypt text using the Vigenère cipher
+A program I created in Python to encrypt text using the Vigenère cipher